cicd-tutorials/cicd-tutorials.net/docs/examples/jenkins/sonarqube-jenkins/README.md

+---
+description: Tutorial on how to push code scanning results from Jenkins pipeline to SonarQube and how to display SonarQube data in Jenkins.
+---

 # Jenkins and SonarQube

 This example uses the same Jenkins configuration as the [Jenkins with access to hosts Docker engine](../jenkins-host-docker/) example.
 If you did any configuration in [jenkins-host-docker](../jenkins-host-docker/) directory, sync the project names with `-p`/`--project-name` option or `COMPOSE_PROJECT_NAME` environment variable to use the same volumes.
 For example: